Header image.jpg

-In this report, we chart the rise of the influencer, explore the democratisation of ‘influence’ with the growth of social media and explore the role of the influencer in business to business (B2B) communications.
+> In this report, we chart the democratisation of ‘influence’ with the growth of social media and explore the role of the influencer in B2B communications.

-Using research findings gathered from built environment professionals and the words and insights of those dubbed influencers themselves, we consider the opportunities and pitfalls of B2B influencer marketing, the impact of coronavirus on the relationships between influencers and their communities, and predict its the future evolution of B2B influencer marketing in a period of great societal change.
+Using research findings gathered from built environment professionals and the words and insights of those dubbed influencers themselves, we consider the opportunities and pitfalls of B2B influencer marketing, the relationship between influencers and their communities, and predict the future evolution of B2B influencer marketing against an ever-changing landscape.

-Most crucially, we highlight how influencers are definitely not just a consumer ‘thing’ and built environment brands that dismiss the power of the industry influencer could be missing out on a highly effective channel to reach and connect with audiences - particularly in times of crisis and uncertainty.
+Most crucially, we highlight how influencers are not just a consumer ‘thing’ and built environment brands that dismiss the power of the industry influencer could be missing out on a highly effective channel to reach and connect with audiences and support sales.

 (ˈɪnflʊənsə)